Budget SIM Point-Earning: Split the One-Time Reward From Monthly Savings

 4. ④ Apply via the best-condition siteClick through the point site, then apply online.
 Check for a device-bundle add-on too.

 5. ⑤ Reward locks in on activation + the condition usage periodPayout is usually after activation, sometimes conditioned on X months of use.
 Don't cancel during the condition period.
-After payout, consolidate into your main ecosystem. expiry-prevention guide.
+After payout, consolidate into your main ecosystem.
+Expiry-prevention guide.

 Common mistakes and how to avoid them